ryantd42/NY-Legislative-Git/2023/A837A-2023/bill.md

   January 11, 2023
   ___________

- Introduced by M. of A. DINOWITZ -- read once and referred to the Commit- tee on Health
+ Introduced  by  M.  of  A.  DINOWITZ,  REYES,  SHIMSKY  -- read once and referred to the Committee on Health -- ordered  to  a  third  reading, amended  and  ordered  reprinted,  retaining its place on the order of third reading

  AN ACT to amend the public health law, in relation to the publication of immunization information

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 11 of section 2164 of the public health law, as amended  by  chapter  401  of  the  laws  of 2015, is amended to read as
  follows:
   11. Every school shall annually provide  the  commissioner,  on  forms provided  by  the  commissioner, a summary regarding compliance with the provisions of this  section.
 NOTHING  HEREIN  SHALL  PREVENT  A  SCHOOL DISTRICT  FROM PROVIDING SUCH FORMS TO THE COMMISSIONER ON BEHALF OF THE SCHOOLS WITHIN ITS DISTRICT.
 SUCH SUMMARY SHALL IDENTIFY, AT MINIMUM:
   A. FOR EACH INDIVIDUAL IMMUNIZATION SERIES REQUIRED BY  THIS  SECTION, THE NUMBER AND PERCENTAGE OF CHILDREN ADMITTED TO THE SCHOOL THAT ARE:
   (I) FULLY IMMUNIZED;
   (II) NOT FULLY IMMUNIZED; AND
   (III) EXEMPT, PURSUANT TO SUBDIVISION EIGHT OF THIS SECTION, FROM SUCH IMMUNIZATION SERIES;
   B.  THE  OVERALL  NUMBER  AND  PERCENTAGE  OF CHILDREN ADMITTED TO THE SCHOOL THAT ARE:
   (I) FULLY IMMUNIZED FOR  ALL  IMMUNIZATION  SERIES  REQUIRED  BY  THIS SECTION;
   (II)  NOT FULLY IMMUNIZED FOR ONE OR MORE IMMUNIZATION SERIES REQUIRED BY THIS SECTION; AND
   (III) EXEMPT, PURSUANT TO SUBDIVISION EIGHT OF THIS SECTION, FROM  ONE OR MORE IMMUNIZATION SERIES REQUIRED BY THIS SECTION; AND
   C. ANY OTHER INFORMATION THE COMMISSIONER SHALL REQUIRE.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD00721-03-4
+ A. 837--A  2

   §  2.
-The public health law is amended by adding a new  section  2169-A to read as follows:
+The public health law is amended by adding a new section 2169-a to read as follows:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00721-02-3
- A. 837  2

   §  2169-A.  PUBLICATION OF IMMUNIZATION INFORMATION.
 1. THE DEPARTMENT
  SHALL PROMINENTLY MAKE AVAILABLE ON ITS  WEBSITE  INFORMATION  REGARDING COMPLIANCE  WITH  THE  REQUIREMENTS OF SECTION TWENTY-ONE HUNDRED SIXTY-